orangediamandis/godliness/README.md

   > Why should you be a god of anything?
 If you can answer this question, you are already on the godly path.

-  > The next question is, why should I care about the particular realm over which you preside, so to speak?
+  > The next question is: why should I care about the particular realm over which you preside, so to speak?
 A god of carnivores is of little interest to me.
 A god of pillows, on the other hand, automatically possesses a high rank because pillows are *extremely important*.
 The more unique and valuable niches you fill, the more high-ranking you are likely to be.

 2.